On the pod, the guys revisit Dennis and Dee's Mom Is Dead from It's Always Sunny in Philadelphia Season 3, Episode 3.

 Rob: Tiny muscle cars.

 Charlie: Rob's laughing because he knows that I- I told this, like, some kid this once like, uh, like, uh, man.
-A long time ago [unintelligible 00:30:17] working at the YMCA.
+A long time ago Mary Elizabeth was like working at the YMCA.
 I think it was like season one of Sunny and some kid was like, "What you do?"
 I'm like, "Huh?"
 He said, "What you do?"
 I'm like, "I don't know.
 I'm like I'm an actor."
 He's like, "You ever met Vin Diesel?"
 I'm like, "Oh yeah, dude."
 He's like, "Is he badass?"
 I'm like, "No. He's really small."
 He said, "What are you talking about?"
 I'm like, "He's really tiny, man."
 He's like, "What about those- those cars he drives?"
 "They make tiny cars for him.
 They make, like, tiny little cars for him to drive around in."
 I don't know.

 Megan: The- the internet says he's 6'5, Dwayne Johnson.

 Megan: That's what the internet says but if you want-

 Charlie: That's awesome.
 Good for him

 Megan: -I can look up what the internet says you guys-

 Glenn: Yeah.
 Let's see what it says-

 Glenn: -about us and see if it's accurate.